Best Doctors in Italy — Get an Online Consultation

 HUMANITAS RESEARCH HOSPITAL

-Dr. Paolo Casale is the Urology Unit Director in Humanitas Research Hospital.
+Prof. Alessio Michele Goffredo Aghemo is the Hepatology Unit Director in Humanitas research Hospital.

 Medical areas of interest: